SumoLogic/logstash-output-sumologic/DEVELOPER.md

 - Testing pull requests and main branch commits: [.github/workflows/ci.yml](.github/workflows/ci.yml)
 - Publishing new version of gem to RubyGems.org after tagging: [.github/workflows/publish.yml](.github/workflows/publish.yml)

 Before publishing a new version, make sure the RubyGems account has MFA disabled for API access.
 Go to [Settings](https://rubygems.org/settings/edit) and set `MFA Level` to `UI only`.
-RubyGems credentials are stored in 1Password's `K8s Collection vault`.